AlexanderParker/blobify/README.md

 **Key features:** Respects `.gitignore`, automatic sensitive data scrubbing, includes line numbers, supports custom filtering via `.blobify` configuration, content filters for extracting specific patterns with file targeting, context listing for easy discovery, cross-platform clipboard support, **context inheritance** for reusable configurations.

-**ΓÜá∩╕Å Important Notice:** The scrubbing feature is not guaranteed to work; it may not detect some sensitive data.
+**Important Notice:** The scrubbing feature is not guaranteed to work; it may not detect some sensitive data.
 Consider it a best-effort helper only.
 Always review output before sharing.

 ## Command Line Options